iotaledger/iota-wiki/shimmer/develop/endpoints/testnet.md

   - Endpoints
 ---

-# Testnet
+# Public Testnet

-Testnet is a pre-release of the Shimmer network that is currently under development.
+The testnet is the public infrastructure for developers.
+It runs on top of the beta releases of IOTA software and runs a faucet to easily get tokens for testing.

 ## Public Infrastructure